satish-varma/studio/DOCUMENTATION.md

 *   **Item Description Generation:** On the "Add/Edit Item" form, AI can generate a product description from the item's name and category.
 *   **Sales Trend Summary:** On the "Sales Reports" page, AI provides a textual summary of sales trends based on the current data.
+*   **Gmail Sales Import:** In the Food Stall module, users can connect their Gmail account.
+The application can then, on-demand, fetch and read sales confirmation emails from services like Hungerbox, automatically creating sales records.

 ---
 ## 6. Key Components Overview